JuneWprog/nextjs-tutorial/README.md

 ## 🗂️ Where Do You Put Middleware?

-You create a file called: middleware.ts
+You create a file called middleware.ts

 This should go in the **root directory** of your project (next to your `app/` or `pages/` folder).